 - Make sure to also Allow permission to access your camera and microphone as the test is progressing.

-- Once the test has completed you will arrive at a result page.
+- Once the test has been completed you will be presented with a results page.

 A successful test

 This means that your existing setup is compatible with Coviu and that you can proceed with your calls.

 - Coviu defaults to any call resources like a camera, microphone and speaker (including headsets or earphones).
 In the case where you have multiple input devices for the camera, microphone and/or speaker, it can be worth doing some final checks under the in-call settings to make any further adjustments.

 This means that your existing setup has some incompatibility with Coviu and that you may need to make some changes for a successful call.